ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 		- This phase happens after the cast phase, during this phase all recurring or passive effects from the psycast occur.
 Once the duration of the psycast passes, the phase passes to the end phase.
 	- End (effect end)
 		- This phase happens after the active phase, during this phase all effects of the psycast end except effects that have their own duration.
+- If an effect forces a psycast into a phase, the phases before are skipped and their effects do not occur.
 ## Psycasting Modifier and Save DC
 - There are two stats that may be referenced by psycasts, psycasting ability modifier and the psycast save DC.
-	- A creature's psycasting ability modifier is determined by their class.
+	- A psycaster's psycasting ability modifier is determined by their class.
-	- A creature's psycast save DC is 8 + their proficiency bonus + their psycasting ability modifier.
-This is used for saving throws in psycasts along with checks involving psycasts.
+	- A psycaster's psycast save DC is 8 + their proficiency bonus + their psycasting ability modifier.
+		- All psycast saving throws without an explicit DC use the psycaster's psycast save DC as the save DC.
 ## Psycast Paths
 - All psycasts belong to a path, the following is a comprehensive list of paths:
 	- Damage Paths